-ceremony.
-They were joined by the 350-member interdenominational chorus who sang “one nation under god” to celebrate 200 years of religious freedom in America.
+Although the building of the park progressed slowly, the city scheduled the dedication for July 4th, 1976.
+The park was close to completion when the city leaders gathered at the park for the ceremony where they were joined by the 350-member interdenominational chorus who sang “one nation under god” to celebrate 200 years of freedom in America.
 The dedication ceremony was conducted at 1:00pm and was followed by a flyover by four Phantom II fighter jets from Homestead Air Force Base saluting the new park and the nation.

 The park was reconfigured, renovated, and renamed to ‘Museum Park’ in June of 2014.
 In January of 2019, the park was once again rededicated to honor Miami’s first Hispanic mayor, Maurice Ferre.
 He was mayor of the city from 1973 until 1985 and led the effort for the city to purchase the bayfront land that became Bicentennial Park.

 With each passing year, Maurice Ferre Museum Park is getting more use.
 On the northern edge of the park are two of Miami’s most popular museums.
 Given the size of the park and its proximity to the bay, it’s being better utilized today than it was when it was dedicated during the nation’s bicentennial.
 When the park was reconfigured in the early 2010s, it remedied the primary complaint of Bicentennial Park and provided a couple rows of public parking spaces in the park.Click Here to Subscribe

 - Cover: Dedication of Bicentennial Park on July 4, 1976.
 Courtesy of the Miami Herald.
 Photographer: Bill Kuenzel.